jprchlik/solar_wind_jets/docs/index.rst

 Once you tell the class to read in the information about the spacecraft, you may begin modifying the dtw_plane class object in other ways.
 Perhaps, one of the most useful is the parameter to use when comparing spacecraft observations.
-The default is to find the magnetic field component with the largest jump, but I have found the magnitude of the magnetic field is better for long term matching.
+The default is to find the magnetic field component with the largest jump, but I found the magnitude of the magnetic field is better for long term matching.
 As such, we can set the par keyword during the initial call to dtw_plane or by updating the par attribute later.